-International standards from ISO and IEC are a cornerstone of the WTO rules-based trading system.
-They are adopted through BSI as British Standards to create a common language for trading partners.
+International standards from ISO and IEC are adopted through BSI as British Standards to create a common language for trading partners.
 They deliver simpler market access globally.
 The majority of British standards are international, and are actively worked on by UK stakeholders, helping to equip all businesses, including SMEs, for international trade.

 BSI offers a range of testing and certification services including new product development, pre-assessment, gap analysis, batch testing and full compliance testing.
-BSI – a Notified Body for CE marking, an Approved Body for UKCA marking, and owner of BSI Kitemark certification – has one of the widest testing and certification capabilities in the world, providing confidence in products that enables them to gain access to global markets.
+BSI – a Notified Body for CE marking, an Approved Body for UKCA marking, and owner of BSI Kitemark certification – has one of the widest testing and certification capabilities in the world.

 For questions linked to certification issues (i.e., CE or UKCA marking) please visit BSI Group.